solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/xslt_transformation/_index.md

 ## Summary

-In this guide, we installed Gloo Edge Enterprise and created a SOAP service which uses XML as it's message format.
+In this guide, we installed Gloo Gateway Enterprise and created a SOAP service which uses XML as it's message format.
 We were then able to modernize the service using XSLT transformations to convert JSON -> XML and XML -> JSON.
 This allowed us to query our SOAP service with a JSON query, and to receive a JSON response in return, without ever changing the service.